Energy independence

 Energy dependence has been identified as one of several factors (energy sources diversification, energy suppliers diversification, energy sources fungibility, energy transport, market liquidity, energy resources, political stability, energy intensity, GDP) negatively contributing to energy security.

-Generally, a higher level of energy dependence is associated with higher risk, because of the possible interference of trade regulations, international armed conflicts, terrorist attacks, etc.
+Generally, a higher level of energy dependence is associated with higher risk, because of the possible interference of trade regulations, international armed conflicts, terrorist attacks, etc. However, achieving total energy independence is often impossible, particularly in the short term.
+Therefore, energy security strategies usually focus on 'risk reduction' rather than the complete elimination of import dependency.

 Techniques for energy independence

 Renewable energy

 A study found that transition from fossil fuels to renewable energy systems reduces risks from mining, trade and political dependence because renewable energy systems don't need fuel – they depend on trade only for the acquisition of materials and components during construction.
 Renewable energy is found to be an efficient way to ensure energy independence and security.
 It also supports the transition to a low carbon economy and society.
 Ways to manage the variability of renewable energy – such as little solar power on cloudy days – include dispatchable generation and smart grids.
 Bioenergy hydropower and hydrogen energy could be used for such purposes alongside storage-options like batteries.